mirumee/ariadne-website/docs/fragments.md

 }
 ```

-The `threadsListUserFields` fragment is used to specify a fields for `User` type to query in `User` fields of `Thread` type, itself queried for in in the `GetCategoryThreads` operation.
+The `threadsListUserFields` fragment is used to specify fields for `User` type to query in `User` fields of `Thread` type, itself queried for in the `GetCategoryThreads` operation.

 Fragments can be used in queries, mutations and subscriptions.